picture of 2035 Kennedy Rd.

 • supports for youth to re-establish connections with family

-Learn more about the City’s Integrated Prevention & Harm Reduction Initiative in the shelter system and about overdoses in homelessness service settings.
+Learn more about the City’s Integrated Prevention & Harm Reduction Initiative (iPHARE) in the shelter system and about overdoses in homelessness service settings.

-Homes First is working closely with Toronto Police, Shelter, Support and Housing Administration, and Corporate Security at the City of Toronto to provide a number of community safety measures.
-All staff are trained on de-escalation, conflict resolution and crisis prevention, intervention and management.
-Community members are encouraged to voice and report their concerns so that the appropriate contact can respond.
-See the “Who to Contact” tab for contact information.
+Homes First continues to work with Toronto Police, as well as Toronto Shelter and Support Services and Corporate Security at the City of Toronto to develop ongoing community safety measures for the location.
+All Home First staff are trained on de-escalation, conflict resolution and crisis prevention, intervention and management.

 For site inquiries and general concerns at 2035 Kennedy Rd.: